-Whether you own an e-commerce store or an informational website with different sections, you would want to offer the best experience to your visitors.
 By including faceted search, you can provide a better user experience and increase user engagement of your website.
+Seeing faceted search best practices can be helpful in applying your own.

-Faceted search is a powerful element for helping users find exactly what they’re searching for by narrowing down their search results.
-Therefore, to keep your visitors on your website, you should give importance to faceted search.
+Faceted search is a powerful element for helping users find what they’re searching for by narrowing down their search results.

 In this blog post, we’ll walk you through faceted search best practices and explain why you should use them in detail to create an intuitive and practical user experience with these tips.